 The vast majority of experts agree that the negative economic effects of leaving the EU outweigh the positives.
 It’s not quite unanimous, but it’s not far off.
 Respected economic forecasters, including the Treasury, OECD, LSE and NIESR have all predicted that leaving the EU carries a financial cost.
 Around 200 professional economists have signed an open letter, making the same case.
 Surveys of businesses show that they overwhelmingly favour staying in the EU.
 It is impossible to know for sure what would happen if Britain left so all these people could be wrong, but it seems pretty unlikely to me.

-2. There’s less certainty about how much worse off the country will be: best guesses are that national income will by 3-10%
+2. There’s less certainty about how much worse off the country will be: best guesses are that national income will fall by 3-10%

 If the only thing you care about is the economy, or if the only argument for leaving the EU you find tempting is that it will make you richer, point 1 should be enough and you should vote to remain.
 But many people will be drawn towards Brexit for other reasons, such as sovereignty or immigration.
 For these people, it might be best to think about the economic costs of leaving the EU as a ‘price’.
 If you want to leave the EU so that the UK is not bound by EU regulations, how much would you be willing to pay for that right?